macformula/racecar/docs/docs/tutorials/debugging.md

 `where`: Displays the current call stack, showing the active function and its caller hierarchy.

-Refer to the [VisualGDB](https://visualgdb.com/gdbreference/commands/) documentation for more commands.
+Refer to [VisualGDB](https://visualgdb.com/gdbreference/commands/) and [GDB Cheat Sheet](https://darkdust.net/files/GDB%20Cheat%20Sheet.pdf) for more commands and details.

 ## Resources